Project: Nokor Thom

 The next reference in the Shan's tradition could be applied to the Cholan legacy of both Champapura and of Rajapati.

-With this end in View (Chau-Kwam-Pha) left his capital on the Shueli and proceeded to meet him at Maing-pet-Kham on the Tapang River.
+With this end in View (Chau-Kwam-Pha) left his capital on the Shueli and proceeded to meet him at Maing-Pet-Kham on the Tapang River.
 A great ovation was given to the successful general, but after the lapse of some time, according to the most trustworthy account, his brother succeeded in poisoning him, or in other account he failed in the attempt, and Sam-Lung-Pha made good his escape to China.
-(SHAN:Appendix II: The story of Mung-Mau: P. IX)
+(SSBA:Appendix II: The story of Mung-Mau: P. IX)

 - The Conflict between Champapura and Angkor